Calgary 2025

 The past several years has seen a strong focus on Canada meeting its climate change commitments through a series of regulations, taxes and mandates aimed at reducing carbon emissions and increasing electrification.
 However, with inflation and the corresponding cost of living crisis, the impetus has shifted towards a focus on bringing the trilemma of reliability, affordability and sustainability in better balance.

 The Canadian energy sector is further being impacted by dramatic geopolitical shifts.
-The West’s trade war with China and the trade policies of the incoming Trump presidency will be particularly impactful for Canadian producers, investors and potentially, consumers.
+China’s expansion and the trade policies of the Trump presidency will be particularly impactful for Canadian investors, producers and consumers.

 At the 20th anniversary Calgary Energy Roundtable on Thursday, May 29th, a high-powered line-up of speakers will share their insights on these topics and how they are affecting the evolution of the Canadian energy sector and its role in the country’s, and the world’s, energy future.
 Topics will include: